 - Make it in a large batch, and use it whenever you plan to cook.

-- Store it in a fridge, and it goes well for more than 2 weeks if stored properly.
+- Store it in a fridge.
+It stays fresh for more than 2 -3 weeks if stored properly.

 - Stir occasionally to avoid any sticking to the base.